President Obama can do himself a big political favor this month by saying simply this: "I will not privatize the VA hospitals."

 "The people who receive VA care by and large rave about it," the VFW's Davis said.

 But that's no reason not to mess with it, right?
 In 2010, Ken Buck, Republican candidate for the U.S. Senate in Colorado, said privatization would make the hospitals "better run."
 Republican presidential candidate Mitt Romney wanted to give veterans vouchers to shop for care in the private sector.
+(Both later backed away from their proposals when veterans loudly objected.)

 Now, the latest allegations — that the Phoenix VA Health Care System covered up long wait times by manipulating the waiting list — are serious.
 But they're still allegations.
 And so are reports that 40 or more veterans died as a result.